Delta Launching Los Angeles To Manila Flights In 2027, As Part Of New Asia Push

 Historically, Delta Air Lines has shied away from ultra long haul flights, with a limited number of exceptions.
-However, that’s slowly starting to change, as Delta plans to launch flights to Hong Kong (HKG) and Riyadh (RUH).
-That’s only the beginning of the growth, though, and there’s an interesting update regarding a new destination the airline plans to add.
+However, that’s slowly starting to change.
+Delta recently launched flights to Hong Kong (HKG), and Riyadh (RUH) flights are expected soon as well.

 Delta confirms 2027 launch for flights to Manila, Philippines

-Well, there’s an update on that front.
-Delta just submitted a filing to the Department of Transportation (DOT), in reference to Philippine Airlines’ request to fly to Chicago (ORD).
-In this filing, the airline reveals that starting in the summer of 2027, it plans to launch daily Manila flights out of Los Angeles (LAX), using an A350:
+Then in March 2026, Delta submitted a filing to the Department of Transportation (DOT), in reference to Philippine Airlines’ plans to fly to Chicago (ORD), which have since been approved.
+In this filing, the airline revealed that starting in the summer of 2027, it plans to launch daily Manila flights out of Los Angeles (LAX), using the Airbus A350:

 Delta respectfully urges the Department to defer action on PAL’s application until Delta’s entry is assured by the Philippine Government.